NKI-GCF/XenofilteR/README.md

 ## Changes and additions we are currently working on
 ##
+- [ ] Add read-count statistics to the log file
 - [ ] Improve the vignette
 - [ ] Make Xenofilter more efficient by only reading the sequence reads that map to graft and host
 - [x] Making XenofilteR into an R-package